 - 1. Open the Photos folder from your Chapter 4 folder. - 2.
 Open the 2019-12 folder. - 3.
 Look at the files.
 If they end with .jpg, your computer is already configured to show file extensions.
 Regardless, continue with the rest of the steps in this activity to learn how to enable and disable the showing of file extensions. - 4.
-Click View and then point to Show at the bottom of the View menu.
-The File Name Extensions option will have a check mark to its left if enabled. - 5.
-Choose View Show File Name Extensions several times to toggle the option on and off, taking note of how it affects the display of the file names each time. - 6.
-Ensure View→Show→File Name Extensions is enabled (checked). - 7.
+Locate the View \rightarrow Show/Hide group in the folder's Ribbon. - 5.
+Toggle the File Name Extensions checkbox on and off and notice the three filenames show and hide their file extensions accordingly. - 6.
+Ensure the View→Show/Hide→File Name Extensions checkbox is checked. - 7.
 Leave the folder open, as you will use it in the next activity.